POLL: Do you support a ‘Death with Dignity’ bill?

 That’s why I’ve always been supportive of the efforts of Assemblyman John Burzichelli and Assemblyman Herb Conaway (D-Burlington), who’s a doctor in private practice, to get this bill through the legislature.

-However, despite their efforts, Burzichelli decided to pull the bill from consideration this past June feeling that he did not have the necessary 41 votes needed to pass it.
+Despite their efforts, Burzichelli decided to pull the bill from consideration this past June feeling that he did not have the necessary 41 votes needed to pass it.

 This all flies in the face of a recent poll suggesting that a majority of New Jersey residents polled – 51 percent – would approve of doctor-assisted suicide.
 Thirty eight would be opposed.

-For any patient considering this, the process isn’t as cut-and-dried as it may sound.
+As has been reported before, the process isn’t as cut-and-dried as it may sound.

 The patient would first have to be given a diagnosis of 6 months or less to live, then be able to obtain a prescription from a doctor, first verbally, then in writing signed by 2 witnesses 15 days later.